Flexyduck/Resume/README.md

     - These can also be done in terminal or Command Prompt; you can clone our repository by entering <br>`git clone https://github.com/username/username.github.io` <br> into your terminal

 7. ##### Formatting your Resume
     Your resume would need to formatted in markdown before proceeding.
 Markdown is a lightweight markup language that helps display your resume on web pages.
+The need for using Markdown as opposed to a more complex .xml is because *Markdown is clean, cheap and easy to understand*.
 A link for tutorials on formatting documents in markdown is available in the [More Resources](#more-resources) part of the document.
 You can edit all the template information (changing "Alan Doe" to your name etc.) and when you're done, you can upload an image of yourself as well to the /assets/images directory and change the template field *avatar* to the name of your new image file.
 You can also edit the color of this particular template by changing *theme-skin* option from the __config.yml file.
 From your Version control software, commit these changes, label this commit (for example, "Changes made to data.yml") and push them to your repository.

  At this point, your resume should look like: ![](https://github.com/Flexyduck/flexyduck.github.io/blob/main/Gifs/resume.gif)